-- a) Overall need, namely whether a borrowing requirement to fund the capital programme or previous capital investment exists; - b) Timing, when such a borrowing requirement might exist given the overall strategy for financing capital investment, and previous capital spending performance; - c) Market conditions, to ensure borrowing that does need to be undertaken is achieved at minimum cost; - d) Scale, to ensure borrowing is undertaken on a scale commensurate with the agreed financing route.
+- a) Overall need, namely whether a borrowing requirement to fund the capital programme or previous capital investment exists. - b) Timing, when such a borrowing requirement might exist given the overall strategy for financing capital investment, and previous capital spending performance; - c) Market conditions, to ensure borrowing that does need to be undertaken is achieved at minimum cost. - d) Scale, to ensure borrowing is undertaken on a scale commensurate with the agreed financing route. - e) To consider whether to use cash balances as a form of internal borrowing, however this will reduce the level of investments that can be made.

-All long term decisions will be documented reflecting the assessment of these criteria.
+All long term decisions will be documented reflecting the assessment against these criteria.